 Leonardo’s father, Ser Piero, saw that his son could not keep his attention span in almost any area except art.
 Leonardo showed promise in math, languages, and music, but it was the arts that he enjoyed.

-Leonardo’s father approached Andrea del Verrocchio, who was one of the leading artists of the late 15th century in Florence, to see if Leonardo could study in his studio.
+Leonardo’s father approached Andrea del Verrocchio, one of the leading artists of the late 15th century in Florence, to see if Leonardo could study in his studio.
 At the age of 15, Leonardo went to study art at Verrocchio’s studio.

 Even at 15 years old, Andrea del Verrocchio was surprised to see Leonardo’s talent.
 From this, we can learn that Leonardo was interested in art and wanted to train to become an artist.